stevendelro/Weathernaut/README.md

 ### Why build this app?

 This is the third and final iteration of my React weather dashboard.
-Although the UI/UX is very similar to v2.0, the entire app was rewritten to utilize [NextJS] (https://nextjs.org/) and all the greatness that comes with server side rendering.
+Although the UI/UX is very similar to v2.0, the entire app was rewritten to utilize [NextJS] (https://nextjs.org/) and it's greatness.

 The main point of rebuilding this app was to refine the initial codebase into something that I would want an employer to see.